BestTimesToVisit.com Logo

 Shared Tourist Shuttles

-These are the most popular and convenient way to get to Antigua from Guatemala City's La Aurora International Airport (GUA) or other major tourist hubs like Lake Atitlán.
-They offer door-to-door service and are a good balance of cost and comfort.
+These are the workhorses for getting between Antigua and popular destinations like Guatemala City's La Aurora International Airport (GUA) or Lake Atitlán.
+They offer a comfortable, door-to-door service and are a great option for solo travelers or couples.

 Walking

-Tip:Wear comfortable shoes, as the cobblestone streets can be uneven.
-Be aware of your surroundings, especially in less crowded areas or at dusk.
-Walking is the best way to appreciate the architecture and vibrant street life of Antigua.
+Tip:Wear comfortable shoes as the cobblestone streets can be uneven.
+Be mindful of the altitude and take breaks if needed.
+Always be aware of your surroundings, especially in less crowded areas or at night.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.